 If you believe you may qualify, we encourage you to submit your information for a free case review.
 Our review process helps determine if you may be connected with an independent law firm for evaluation of a potential claim.

-Non-Arteritic Anterior Ischemic Optic Neuropathy (NAION) is sudden, painless, and typically permanent vision loss caused by disrupted blood flow to the optic nerve.
-It affects roughly 21,000 Americans each year and currently has no effective treatment.
-Vision loss may occur in one or both eyes.
+Non-Arteritic Anterior Ischemic Optic Neuropathy (NAION) is sudden, painless, and often permanent vision loss caused by reduced blood flow to the optic nerve.
+It affects tens of thousands of Americans each year and, in many cases, there is no guaranteed treatment that restores vision.

 A July 2024 study published in JAMA Ophthalmology (Harvard-affiliated researchers) found that users of semaglutide had a significantly elevated risk of NAION: about 4.28 times higher for people with type 2 diabetes and about 7.64 times higher for those using the drug for weight loss, compared to non-users.